 Summer in Southern California is hot, dry and practically rain-free.
 Keeping your lawn thriving in these conditions might seem daunting, but by following a few simple steps it can be easily accomplished.

-Another good test is to check the PH level of your soil.
+Another good test to getting your Southern California lawn care right is to check the PH level of your soil.
 A test kit can be picked up cheaply at any home and garden center.
 Ideally, soil should have a neutral PH level, somewhere between 6.0 and 7.0.
 If your soil is below 6.0, it’s too acidic and lime should be added.
 If it’s above 7.0, it’s too alkaline and gardener’s sulfer should be added.

 St. Augustine is a warm season grass that can flourish in high temperatures and direct sunlight, making it a good choice for Southern California.
 It has a nice blue-green hue which lasts into fall.
 St. Augustine is not a drought-resistant grass, however, and regular watering must be done to keep it in good shape.

 Bermudagrass is another grass that fares well in high heat and bright light.
 It’s a tough grass, making it a good choice for homes with animals or children.
 It’s also drought-tolerant and stays green all year.
 Bermudagrass is used in parks, golf courses and sports fields around Southern California.

 Mowing your grass high (usually using the highest blade setting on your lawn mower) and keeping it a bit long will produce a stronger and healthier grass.